Content Disarm and Reconstruction

-Content Disarm & Reconstruction (CDR) is a computer security technology for removing potentially malicious code from files.
+Content Disarm and Reconstruction (CDR) is a computer security technology for removing potentially malicious code from files.
 Unlike malware analysis, CDR technology does not determine or detect malware's functionality but removes all file components that are not approved within the system's definitions and policies.

 It is used to prevent cyber security threats from entering a corporate network perimeter.
 Channels that CDR can be used to protect include email and website traffic.
 Advanced solutions can also provide similar protection on computer endpoints, or cloud email and file sharing services.